What Exactly to Look for in a Best Short Scale Bass Guitar?

 But why was that?

-One reason is that many of those were aimed at students, so they got fame as being designed for kids.
+One reason is that many of those were aimed at students, so they got famous for being designed for kids.
 This made them less attractive to professionals, and to the wider market of players who follow them.

 However, this has changed lately.
 Short-scale basses are considered a viable possibility, providing a unique tone and a smaller, more playable neck.